manhg/fluent-plugin-uri-parser/README.md

 ## Component

-### URIParserFilter

-This is a Fluentd plugin to parse and filtering uri in log messages and re-emit them.

 ### QueryStringParserFilter

 This is a Fluentd plugin to parse and filtering query string in log messages and re-emit them.